ksanjeevan/randomforest-density-python/README.md

 * _[Randomized node optimization](https://en.wikipedia.org/wiki/Random_subspace_method)_
 _These two techniques are not mutually exclusive and could be used together._

 The method is tested by sampling a combination of gaussians.
 In order to introduce randomness the node optimization is randomized by parameter _rho_, which is proportional to the available parameter search space at each node split.
-With a 50% _rho_ and 5 trees, we the firsts results below:
+With a 50% _rho_ and 5 trees, we see the firsts results below:

 <p align="center">